sissa/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes1.md

-*The notes do not consitute a full reference book, please attend lectures, watch videos or read something else to fully understand the material.
+*The notes do not constitute a full reference book, please attend lectures, watch videos or read something else to fully understand the material.
 They are nothing more than "notes".*

 ### Hello World!